About Services The 5Angle Diagnostic Brand Retained Advisory Pre-Sale Advisory Acquisition Prep Who We Serve Amazon Economics Book a Call

 Channel Economics Optimization

-With the risk items resolved, we focus on improving the metrics buyers pay premiums for.
+With risk items resolved, we focus on improving the metrics buyers pay premiums for.
 PPC efficiency improvements that strengthen the organic/paid ratio.
 Catalog rationalization that improves blended margin.
 Inventory normalization that cleans up the working capital picture.
-Every improvement here is designed to move the multiple.

 04